 STAY TUNED FOR MORE EXCITING WORKSHOPS AND INFORMATION SESSIONS COMING UP IN 2021/22.

 All events are currently taking place online/Zoom.

-Here is what happened in April, 2021 at Sue Phillips, End of Life Doula Support Services.
+Here is what happened in May & June, 2021 at Sue Phillips, End of Life Doula Support Services.